 Ballaghmore Road, Bushmills, County Antrim.

-A narrow gauge railway that runs between the historic town of Bushmills and the Giant's Causeway, a two mile ride though fields.
-A small caveat regarding these delightful trains - they are not the historic railway that once existed along the "Causeway Coast", but a "re-imagination" of the experience, using rebuilt locomotives from other sources.
+A narrow-gauge railway that runs between the historic town of Bushmills and the Giant's Causeway, a two-mile ride through fields.
+A small caveat regarding these delightful trains - they are not the historic railway that once existed along the "Causeway Coast", but a re-imagination of the experience, using rebuilt locomotives from other sources.